libremente/libremente.github.io/_posts/2018-01-06-new-year-code-resolution.md

   action.
 * **Speed up** the development cycle.
-Many times I find myself working with people who don't know what a VM is (don't even think about `vagrant` or `docker`) and I believe that seeing code written in `/var/www/` in 2018 is an avoidable pain.
+Many times I find myself working with people who don't know what a VM is (don't even think about `vagrant` or `docker`) and I believe that seeing code written in the local `/var/www/` in 2018 is an avoidable pain.
 So my resolution here is to stress the use of some sort of ''container'' which makes it possible to ship faster and collaborate painlessly being